smellman/foss4g-asia-2023-rgeo/foss4g-asia-2023-rgeo.md

 # Main topics

 ## 1. Ruby language is very powerful and simple, and friendly with Geo Data using RGeo.
-## 2. Rgeo is firendly with Ruby on Rails and PostGIS.
+## 2. RGeo is firendly with Ruby on Rails and PostGIS.

 ---